 - You don’t need a Haa Valley Permit to visit it.

 It is good to have a cab to travel to Haa Valley from Paro, it takes 2 hours to cover 65 Km.
 But if you want to travel via Bus you can take the Bus from the Thimphu bus stand, a local bus leaves for Haa every day at 1 PM from the Paro bus stand, and a bus leaves on Monday, Wednesday and Friday at 9 AM for Haa valley.
 As the road to Haa valley is curvy, I suggest traveling via Cab.

 Where to Stay:

 Haa valley Bhutan has limited stay options.
 You cannot get commercialized hotels in Haa valley.
-Best option is to book home stay in advance.
+The best option is to book a home stay in advance.
 You can book it via Haa valley Home stay OR Bhutan Home stay.